Sarim-collab/famous-poets-of-urdu-language/README.md

 I have made this but this is the starting of my journey if you find any mistakes so, tell me.
-Thanks Regards
+Thanks, Regards,
 Sarim-collab